 In March 2005, the FASB issued FASB Interpretation No. (FIN) 47, "Accounting for Conditional Asset Retirement Obligations" (FIN 47).
 FIN 47 clarifies that an entity must record a liability for a "conditional" asset retirement obligation if the fair value of the obligation can be reasonably estimated.
 FIN 47 is effective no later than the end of fiscal years ending after December 15, 2005.
-The Company does not expect the adoption of this standard to have a material effect on its financial position, results of operations or cash flows.
+The Company is evaluating the effect of adoption of this new standard on its financial position, results of operations and cash flows.